 Even though in each release performance improvements are included to make gitbase faster, there are some queries that might take too long.
 By rewriting them in some ways, you can squeeze that extra performance you need by taking advantage of some optimisations that are already in place.

-There are two ways to optimize a gitbase query:
+There are three ways to optimize a gitbase query:

 Create an index for some parts.

 Making sure not squashed joins are performed in memory.

 To assess if there is a performance bottleneck you might want to inspect the execution tree of the query.
 This is also very helpful when reporting performance issues on gitbase.

 EXPLAIN query is represented as a tree and shows how the query is actually evaluated.
 You can do that using the following query: